JakeThurman/jakethurman.github.io/content/index.md

 I have played an active role in research, design, planning and estimating, prioritizing with stakeholders, and implementation for numerous features.
 I have assisted support many times in a weekly rotation between developers and fixed numerous bugs both in correcting issues for customers and in discovering the root cause so that an issue should not reoccur.

 I have directly worked on many variously sized features used now in production systems.
 Most notably including multiple User Experience (UX) projects, including user research and a redesign of the product UI from the ground up.
-Other intership projects included the refactoring of legacy Javascript, and C# code, a major documentation re-write and the modernization of many outdated UI elements, and performance improvment work.
+Other internship projects included the refactoring of legacy Javascript, and C# code, a major documentation re-write and the modernization of many outdated UI elements, and performance improvement work.